Major EventsVisit Mankato

 340 Fair Grounds Street Garden City, MN 56034July 2018 | Website

-The 158th Blue Earth County Fair will be in Garden City, Minnesota July 27-30.
+The 159th Blue Earth County Fair is held in Garden City, Minnesota.
 A carnival, lots of entertainment, food, 4-H exhibits, animals and grandstand events are all part of this year’s fair.
 The Blue Earth County Fair is the oldest County Fair in Minnesota and the longest running County Fair in its current spot.
 The beautiful oak-covered fairgrounds make the Fair quite the relaxing and fun place families want to come spent time doing things together and learning about the agricultural education Blue Earth County has to offer.

 LoyolaPalooza is a family-friendly outdoor event on Good Counsel Hill in Mankato.
 This summer music fest will have food trucks, live music, beverages and tons of fun!
 Bands will play from 5:30 to 11 p.m., with gates at 5 p.m.
 Invite your friends and bring your lawn chair for a fantastic evening!
 All ages welcome.